 \subsection{A hopscotch scan, technical implementation}

-In this section we describe the construction of the alternative replicas that led to the ellipses of Fig.~\ref{fig:ellipses_1}.
+In this section we describe the construction of the alternative PDF solutions that led to the ellipses of Fig.~\ref{fig:ellipses_1}.
 The procedure realizes the general considerations in Sec.~\ref{sec:QMC}, namely: \begin{enumerate} \item The NNPDF4.0 Hessian ensemble establishes natural basis coordinates $\vec a$ in space of MC replicas. \item For a typical QCD observable $G(\vec a)$, the largest variances are associated with 4-8 ``large dimensions'' in $\vec a$ space. \item The PDF uncertainty on $G(\vec a)$ can be estimated with a moderate number of MC PDF replicas that vary along the large directions. \end{enumerate}

 We generate LHAPDF6 tables for the sample PDF replicas using the \texttt{mcgen} program \cite{Gao:2013bia,Hou:2016sho,MCGenwebsite} and the LHAPDF tables of the NNPDF4.0 NNLO Hessian ensemble as the input.
 The total $\chi^2$ of the NNPDF4.0 analysis was evaluated using the public code released by NNPDF~\cite{NNPDF:2021uiq,NNPDF40Website}, without refitting.
 Specifically, the $\chi^2$ is computed by the \texttt{perreplica\_chi2\_table} function of program \texttt{validphys} included in the NNPDF code.
+We activate the $t_0$ definition by setting option ``\texttt{use\_t0: True}" in the NNPDF code and using the theory reference values for the \texttt{210713-n3fit-001} PDF set provided with the NNPDF code.
 The kinematics cuts were fixed to be the same as in the NNPDF4.0 global analysis \cite{Ball:2021leu}.
 The minimum values of $Q^2$ and $W^2$ for DIS measurements were hence chosen to be $3.49\mbox{ GeV}^2$ and $12.5\mbox{ GeV}^2$, respectively.
-The first part of this section adopts the experimental $\chi^2$ definition.
-The second part includes comparisons to the $t_0$ definition adopted in the NNPDF4.0 NNLO global analysis \cite{NNPDF:2021uiq} by setting option "\texttt{use\_t0: True}" in the code, using the theory reference values for the \texttt{210713-n3fit-001} PDF set provided with the NNPDF code.